 What to do:

-You can take this a step further by trying to encourage your child to color coordinate their toys as they’re being put away.
-Educational activities for 1 year olds don’t always have to involve books.
+You can take this further by encouraging your child to color-coordinate their toys as they’re being put away.
+Educational activities for 1-year-olds don’t always have to involve books.
 Sometimes, helping toddlers put away their toys can be quite educational indeed.

 What your child will learn: